bbrzycki/jort/docs/source/command_line.rst

 flags, respectively.
 Note that both methods require appropriate login credentials, which can be entered at the command line using :code:`jort config`.

+To save job details to database, add the :code:`-d` flag.
+You can specify the session name with :code:`-s`, and have `jort` skip jobs that both are already saved in the database under the same session and have completed successfully via the :code:`-u` option.

 The :code:`jort` tool spawns a subprocess with your command, so it can capture all stdout/stderr output.
 You can save this output and send as a :code:`.txt` attachment to an e-mail notification by adding the flag :code:`-o` (in addition to the e-mail flag).